You probably know already that most of the 9-5 jobs out there are meant for the jolly outgoing guys.

 You are probably aware that Dropshipping is a hot cake of a business right now.
 And you have probably read a couple of posts about how some guys make $5,000+ with dropshipping stores.

 Is Dropshipping that cool?

-- You don’t have to worry about running an inventory, and you don’t need to ship your customer orders by yourself.
+- You don’t have to worry about running an inventory or ship your customer orders.

 You show pictures of products on your store, receive your customer orders, and send the orders to manufacturers.
 That’s all.